Table of contents:

 - Undefined Behaviour: An intentional blank left in the documentation, basically as a "I am not responsible for what this does to your client or server" warning.

-- Dispatch Server: A type of MSNP server that handles moving users to Notification Servers.
+- Dispatch Server: A type of MSNP server that handles moving users to Notification Servers, usually being the first server in the login chain.

-- Switchboard Server: The messaging part of the protocol.
+Officially called the Connection Server (CS) for the front-end, and the Presence Server (PS) for the back-end. - Switchboard Server/SB: The messaging part of the protocol.
 Changed only twice until it was deprecated in MSNP21.

-- Payload Command: A special type of Command that has a integer length parameter as the final parameter before the deliminating new-line.
+- Payload Command: A special type of Command that has a integer length parameter as the final parameter before the delimiting new-line.

 - New-line/Newline: A Carriage Return character followed by a Line Feed character.
-Seperates commands in the protocol.
+Separates commands in the protocol.

 - Error Code: A 3-digit Command that denotes that there was a problem with the last command sent.